- Industry Insights

 Advanced technologies will make shore control centres (SCCs) more viable and prevalent.
 Transferring significant portions of ship operation and navigation activities to SCCs will improve on-board system monitoring and remote support of crews, enhance seafarer safety and well-being, and reduce onboard manning levels.
 At the same time, SCCs will create new, stable career paths and development opportunities for seafarers, especially for those who can bring on-board experience to shoreside operations.

-The general shortage of skilled labour is especially felt in the maritime industry, which is faced with significant challenges attracting and retaining qualified seafarers.
+The general shortage of skilled labour is felt especially in the maritime industry, which is faced with significant challenges attracting and retaining qualified seafarers.
 This is in part owing to the long time periods spent away from home.
-Based on the survey, the following strategies could help make seafaring a more attractive and sustainable career choice.
+Based on the survey, a number of strategies could help make seafaring a more attractive and sustainable career choice.

 The study recommends that key stakeholders – the IMO, Flag States, shipowners, operators and managers, and training academies – address the skill gaps revealed in the study during the current decade to ensure thorough and timely education of seafarers.
 Training programmes should impart the skills needed to operate ships competently in the digital age, and familiarize them with alternative energy technologies, including fuel-specific firefighting techniques.
 LNG and batteries are key technologies of interest for the near future.
 Senior officers should be trained first so they can provide on-the-job guidance on new technologies and fuels.
 Training may include virtual reality and simulators.